ansibleguy/infra_haproxy/ExampleWAF.md

-# Basic Example with GeoIP
+# Basic Example with WAF

 There are still some basic WAF features to be implemented.